ohsk23/youtube-data-collect/README.en.md

 $ python 02-preprocessing/main.py ./data/20240315
 ```

-2. Converted CSV files for each channel will be saved in `data/YYYYMMDD/csv`, and the merged file will be saved as `data/YYYYMMDD/all.csv`
+2. Converted CSV files for each channel will be saved in `data/YYYYMMDD/csv`, and the merged file will be saved as `data/YYYYMMDD/all.csv` (takes about 3 minutes)

 ### 3. Keyword Filtering Using Exact Match